COVID-19 Guidance for Spring 2022

-Alternate Educational Arrangement (AEA) or accommodations granted to students for Fall 2020 or Spring 2021 due to increased risk for severe illness with COVID-19 will end no later than June 30, 2021.
-All students are expected to return to their traditional educational arrangement beginning with the start of the Fall 2021 semester.
+Alternate Educational Arrangement (AEA) or accommodations granted to students due to increased risk for severe illness with COVID-19 ended on June 30, 2021.
+All students are back to their traditional educational arrangement as of the Fall 2021 semester.
 Lack of vaccination is not grounds for a request for continuing an AEA or accommodation.

 ***Please note that qualified individuals with a disability can submit requests for Americans with Disabilities Act (ADA) academic accommodations through the Access Office.

-With limited exceptions, employees with current COVID-19 related telework assignments should begin transitioning back to their pre-COVID-19 work arrangements and all such arrangements will end no later than June 30, 2021.
-Pursuant to policy, Directors, Department Chair, or other management staff may recommend teleworking arrangements on job classifications/positions that have been designated as eligible for telework.
-In no circumstance should telework be considered an employee right or entitlement.
+With limited exceptions, employees with current COVID-19 related telework assignments should have returned to their pre-COVID-19 work arrangements and all such arrangements by June 30, 2021.
 All telework requests and designations are based upon management discretion and in accordance with a determination of what best serves the institution and students.
 Valdosta State University requires that telework arrangements be approved by the appropriate Cabinet member and documented with Human Resources.

 USG institutions will continue to ensure vaccine availability to faculty, staff, and students either through vaccination opportunities on campus or in partnership with a local provider.
 Institutions are not responsible for assessing current COVID-19 vaccination rates for their institution.

-The Student Health Center remains open during the summer and available to offer COVID testing and vaccination services to all employees and students.
+The Student Health Center offers COVID testing to all students and vaccination services to all employees and students.
 For COVID Vaccines, please use the link below to schedule an appointment or call 229-333-5886.

 QUARANTINE AND ISOLATION